 - See when the invite date of the collaborator(s).

-Searching, filtering and sorting
+Searching, filtering, and sorting in admin panel

 Near the top of the Bases page there is a “Find a base” search bar.
 This option allows admins to search for a base by its name.
 This can be extremely helpful for quickly finding that base’s ID which can be used for other querying or programming purposes.